FACULTY AFFILIATES

 Melissa Radey is a professor in Child Welfare with the College of Social Work and is a faculty affiliate of the Florida Institute for Child Welfare.
 Her policy-driven research focuses on low-income families and understanding barriers to economic, social, and physical well-being.
 She examines disparities for those involved in public service delivery by 1) investigating the role of informal and formal support systems in families’ survival and wellbeing, and, 2) considering the demands and well-being of frontline workers who serve them.

-Associate Professor, College of Social Work
+Associate Professor, College of Social Work,

 Florida State University

-Assistant Professor, FSU College of Medicine
+Assistant Professor, College of Communication & Information,

 Florida State University